ADHD is genetic – Chances are that if you have a biological child who has ADHD one of the parents may also have ADHD.

 Many times children with ADHD have secondary problems of Oppositional Defiant Disorder (ODD).
 Conduct Disorder (CD), anxiety disorders, language disorders and /or depression which could result in poor school performance, low academic achievement, learning disabilities and social/emotional impairment.

-I know I can teach you how to create the correct relationship with your child and give you the tools to manage their behaviors.
+Our team can teach you how to create the correct relationship with your child and give you the tools to manage their behaviors.
 Every child deserves to succeed.
-Call me today to schedule a complimentary 20-minute phone meeting 516.487.0636 or register a request online.
+Call us today to schedule a complimentary 20-minute phone meeting 516.487.0636 or register a request online.